familye12/cc22/README.md

 ## Usage

 After installation, simply click on the extension icon in your browser, enter a keyword and click the + button to add to the filter list, and watch the extension start hiding videos that match keywords in your list.
-Click the x button to remove any keywords from the list
+Click the x button to remove any keywords from the list.
+Note that after removing a keyword from the list, any hidden videos will remain hidden and you will need to refresh the page.

 ## Contributing